TosbackCgusBridge-Bot/CGUs-versions/Whitepages/Privacy Policy.md

 Last updated on April 9, 2013.

 This policy is designed to provide you with information regarding data collection and use in connection with our products and services.
-If you have questions about your listing, please click here.
+If you have questions about your profile, please click here.

 **A. INFORMATION WE COLLECT FROM YOU**